pojntfx/networked-linux-memsync/docs/main.md

 // ...
 ```

-In order to keep the actual handshake as simple as possible, only the fixed newstyle handshake is implemented, which also makes the implementation compliant with the baseline specification as defined by the protocol[@blake2023nbd].
+In order to keep the actual handshake as simple as possible, only the fixed newstyle handshake is implemented, which also makes the implementation compliant with the baseline specification as defined by the protocol[@blake2023nbd] (see figure \ref{nbd-baseline-protocol-simplified-sequence}).
 The negotiation starts by the server sending the negotiation header to the NBD client and ignoring the client's flags:

 ```go
 // Sending the negotiation header